ANazaret/iicd-workshop-2024/docs/problem_set.md

 ---

-In this problem set, we will explore probabilistic modeling on scRNA-sequencing data.
+In this problem set, we explore probabilistic modeling on scRNA-sequencing data.

 ## Problem 1 - Simple model with global gene parameters